aws-samples/amazon-sagemaker-secure-mlops/package-cfn.md

 # Package CloudFormation templates
 Before you can deploy the delivered [CloudFormation templates](cfn_templates), they need to be packaged and uploaded to an Amazon S3 bucket for deployment.
-There are two options how you can performe this preparation step.
+There are two options how you can perform this preparation step.

 ## Option 1 - use a CloudFormation template to package and upload
 This option first deploys a simple CloudFormation template [`package-cfn.yaml`](package-cfn.yaml).
 The template creates a [CodeBuild](https://aws.amazon.com/codebuild/) project which packages and uploads the deployment templates into the specified S3 bucket.